top of page

 UConn Rescue is a student organization of students involved in or interested in emergency medical services at the University of Connecticut.
 We routinely offer public training classes which you can register for below.

-Registration for FALL 2023 Classes IS CLOSED
+Registration for SPRING 2024 Classes IS OPEN

-Each class will not allow registration once full, or within 2 days from the start time of the class.
+*Each class will not allow registration once full or within 2 days from the start time of the class.

 UConn Rescue Training Statistics

-(as of 4-26-23)
+(as of 12-7-23)

-Trained over 2,791 students, staff and faculty throughout the various training classes outlined below.
+Trained over 2,919 students, staff and faculty throughout the various training classes outlined below.

-Trained over 894 students, staff and faculty in the national Stop the Bleed curriculum.
+Trained over 917 students, staff and faculty in the national Stop the Bleed curriculum.

-Trained 1,824 students, staff and faculty in CPR/AED according to the American Heart Association BLS and Heartsaver certification courses.
+Trained 1,929 students, staff and faculty in CPR/AED according to the American Heart Association BLS and Heartsaver certification courses.

 UConn Rescue has a student-led instructor team that is cross trained as AHA BLS Instructors and Stop the Bleed Instructors for a current total of 17 BLS Instructors and 17 STB Instructors.

-Wondering which class you should take?
+But what class should I take?

 Learn more here: